When it comes to shopping around for your home energy supplier, how often do you review the

 Whether your original windows need repairing or restoring, or they’re beyond help and need replacing,

-Perimeter Sealing System is a discreet and innovative solution for keeping your home warmer and reduce
+Perimeter Sealing System is a discreet and innovative solution for keeping your home warmer and reducing

 energy bills.
-Having evolved over 35 years, this unique, precision manufactured system has solved the
+Having evolved over 40 years, this unique, precision-manufactured system has solved the

 problem for thousands of UK households.
 It can also stop rattles, prevent water and dust from entering